 Getting out and about on public transport can be daunting, especially when travelling a route for the first time.
 With no control over the system it can give rise to worries about arriving at the right place and at the right time.
 This stress is just one of the worries people with autism experience when using public transport.
 Stress can impact on their ability to access employment, education and leisure activities.
-So what to do?
+So what to do about public transport for people with autism?

 An in-depth study of young adults with autism found there were three main factors affecting participants.
 Dealing with uncertainty, a general level of anxiety, and the impact of sensory processing, such as crowds and noise.
 The research report is based on a qualitative study and the voices of the participants are included.
 People with and without autism will relate to many of their concerns about using public transport.